-As already introduced in Section 2 and explained through Fig. 1, during V2G and DR events for FFR, data collected from charging stations and EMSs are sent to the BLORIN network, which processes them through specific SCs and stores them within the dedicated channel.
+As already introduced in Section II and explained through Fig. 1, during V2G and DR events for FFR, data collected from charging stations and EMSs are sent to the BLORIN network, which processes them through specific SCs and stores them within the dedicated channel.
 The SCs, in addition to validating the data received also calculate the remuneration of the users who participated in the FFR event.
-In particular, the same method used by Terna S.p.A. for Fast Reserve was used for remuneration.
-Through proper APIs, the blockchain acquires the zonal prices of Sicily relative to the DAM every day from the Energy Market Operator's website.
-At this point, when there is a sudden reduction/increase in production from the renewable plants, the V2G charging stations in Favignana and the EMSs in Lampedusa take action to provide FFR service.
-In the case of V2G, the charging station sends the energy input or output during the FFR to the BLORIN network, while in the case of DR, the EMS registers and sends to the BLORIN network the (negative) energy variation sustained to participate in the event.
+In particular, the same method used by Terna for Fast Reserve was used for remuneration.
+Through proper APIs, the blockchain acquires the zonal prices of Sicily relative to the MGP every day from the Energy Market Operator's website.
+At this point, when there is a sudden reduction/increase in production from the renewable plants, the V2G charging station sends the energy input or output during the FFR to the BLORIN network, while in the case of V2G, the charging station sends to the BLORIN network the (negative) energy variation sustained to participate in the event.
 Then, the SC calculates in terms of energy tokens the remuneration of each user using the energy committed during the FFR event.
 During the field tests, it was possible to verify the users' interaction with the BLORIN network and the effectiveness of the FFR services implemented by the SCs.
 However, due to the small number of charging stations in Favignana and residential users involved in Lampedusa, an integrated framework using PHIL and the BLORIN blockchain platform was set up for testing realistic scenarios.
 The framework is described in the following sections.

-4. Experimental tests
+4. Experimental Tests